This is the year!

 Open all day, everyday, for 2 weeks, during another of our annual, community, arts festivals.

 I made my own drawing charcoal and invited all to come, to be involved in the making of charcoal and encouraging everyone to have a go at drawing with it.
 Unexpectedly the planning department saw my sign on the road and came up, serving me with a notice.
 No yurt had permission to be set up for longer than 28 days!!
 Mine was set up with no infrastructure, only a ground sheet, in my garden!!
 It did become like some kind of dark comedy when two planners arrived on site to argue that I must take it down.
 I simply could not believe it!
 They were slightly appeased when I explained that I was not charging for the experience.

 I later found out that other people had also been ordered to take theirs down.
 This area was ‘yurtist’!!!

-We have since been forced to apply for planning permission, and I am planning on re-siting her in a different position than agreed, so bracing myself for more of that non-sense!
+We have since been forced to apply for planning permission, for a permanent yurt decking, and I am planning on re-siting her in a different position than agreed, so bracing myself for more of that non-sense!

 Since that event she has only been erected one more time, for a friend’s 60th birthday festival…..